ACE vs NASM Which is the better certification?

 ACE does cost slightly less money than NASM which is a good perk.
 Also, some of the best personal trainers I have ever known are certified through ACE.

-In the end it all comes down to what type of clients you will be training in the future.
+Some of the best trainers that I know are certified through both agencies.
+In the end, it all comes down to what type of clients you will be training in the future.

-Both certifications are excellent for training the average sedentary American as I have mentioned above.
+If you were working with anybody that is coming off an injury, I would go with NASM Both certifications are excellent for training the average sedentary American as I have mentioned above.